Also: Prepare yourself for an onslaught of about twenty F Bombs in this post, full disclosure.

 We eat mostly organic.
 We slow cook our meals from scratch.

-As often as we remember, Glen and I aim to live as close to the earth as we can.
+As often as we remember, we aim to live as close to the earth as we can.

 And the pregnancy and birth I envisioned for myself and the baby was one of stillness, prayer and joy.